University at Albany Student Association: Student Association Operations

+2026 Operations overhaul effort

+In one of the last meetings in the Fall semester, the Student Association Senate passed legislation on November 19th, 2025 to revamp the Senate Bylaws.
+The meeting featured a presentation comparing Senate documents to other SUNY student governments.
+Jaden Burke, Chair of the Rules and Administration Committee, warned the Senate that "under [their] current bylaws, [the Student Association is] functioning illegally".
+Senate Chair Troy Serao explained that the Judicial Branch and the Elections Commission, which issue binding decisions in its current form, would become part of the Senate as a formal Board of Directors for the organization, as mandated by New York State law.
+In order for the change in the bylaws to occur, it must pass Senate twice concurrently across two semesters, then voted on and amended if necessary by voting with the student body.

 Budget

 The money for the University at Albany Student Association's budget is based on a September to September fiscal time frame and is financed by the annual Student Activity Fee.
 The student body votes on the Student Activity Fee mandate every two years, with the choice of making the fee voluntary or mandatory.

 The internal budget concerns matters such as staff stipends, Dippikill Retreat maintenance and staff wages, as well as Student Association event funding.
 The external budget serves the student organizations.

 Dippikill Wilderness Retreat

 The Dippikill Wilderness Retreat is the largest student-owned natural preserve in the United States.
 The 1,000-acre private wilderness retreat has belonged to the Student Association of the University at Albany since 1956, and is located in Thurman, New York.

-Dippikill, since the 1950's, is described as an integral part of the University at Albany educational experience.
+Dippikill, since the 1950s, is described as an integral part of the University at Albany educational experience.
 The original 700 acres were purchased for $10,000 in 1956.
 The current 772 acres has a full market value of $2.17 million according to the most recent assessment roll.

-In late 2019, the Student Association gave less funding than requested for the fiscal year of 2019-20, but added money for more buses to the camp.
+In late 2019, the Student Association gave less funding than requested for the fiscal year of 2019–20, but added money for more buses to the camp.
 Dippikill was allocated roughly $30,000 less than they asked for to go towards development and renovations, which the Student Association said is necessary for critical maintenance.

 In October 2019, Dippikill closed to the public.
-According to Assistant Director of Operation Heidi LaPrairie, the retreat "had a history of issues with the general public with regards to misuse and abuse of [the] property."
+According to assistant director of Operation Heidi LaPrairie, the retreat "had a history of issues with the general public with regards to misuse and abuse of [the] property."
 She explained that the property's listing on AllTrails and social media publicly drew more and more visitors to the site.
 The cabins and campsites are only open to reservations from University at Albany undergraduates and affiliates.